chan-w/code-cloze/anki/README.md

-# Anki Integration
+# Anki Integration: Code Cloze Deletion
-We include a basic implementation of an Anki integration.

-## Limitations
-- JavaScript is not supported officially supported by Anki and [may break](https://docs.ankiweb.net/templates/styling.html#javascript) in a future Anki version
+This integration provides cloze deletion functionality for formatted code in Anki flashcards using CodeMirror 6.
+The current implementation supports syntax highlighting for Python and can be extended to other languages using CodeMirror 6 [language extensions](https://codemirror.net/#languages).

-    - We use Anki Version 2.1.66
+## Anki Supported Version
-- A new type of note is needed for syntax highlighting for each language in this implementation.
-The current version only highlights Python files.
+This component is compatible with Anki Version 2.1.66.
+Please note that we rely on JavaScript, which [isn't officially supported](https://docs.ankiweb.net/templates/styling.html#javascript) by Anki.
+This may cause challenges in compatibility with future Anki releases.

-## Overview
+## How it Works
-- We use the output of the production build and add helper functions to modify the display of the front and back of the card
+We use the Vite.js production build and additional helper functions to display the front and back of the Anki flashcards.

-- `anki-front.html`: A template for the front of a card.
-Helper functions remove HTML encoding.
+- `anki-front.html`: Front template of the card; the helper functions remove any HTML encoding present.
-- `anki-back.html`: A template for the back of a card.
-Helper functions remove HTML encoding and cloze syntax.
+- `anki-back.html`: Back template of the card; the helper functions are used to remove both HTML encoding and cloze syntax.

 ## Usage
-1. Create a new note type as a clone of Basic
+1. Clone the Basic note type.

-2. In "Card Types" for your new type of note, use `anki-front.html` as the Front Template and `anki-back.html` as the Back Template.
+2. Navigate to the "Card Types" for the new note type.
+Use `anki-front.html` as the Front Template and `anki-back.html` as the Back Template.

-- In Styling, remove any CSS except for background color
+    - In the Styling section, remove all CSS except for the desired background color:

 ```
 .card {